ALASKA

 (1942 - 1945), Tanacross

-A WWII Army post across the river from town, protecting the Alaska Highway.
+A WWII Army post and airfield located across the Tanana River from town, protecting the Alaska Highway.

 Camp Tanacross (1961 - 1962) was a joint military winter training site for American and Canadian forces.